thelfer/tfel/docs/web/install.md

 The latest version of this document is always available at
 <http://tfel.sourceforge.net/install.html>.

-It refers to the current development sources, instructions for specific released versions are included with the sources and detailled in the `INSTALL` and the `INSTALL-cmake` files located at the root directory of the sources).
+It refers to the **current development sources**, instructions for specific released versions are included with the sources and detailled in the `INSTALL` and the `INSTALL-cmake` files located at the root directory of the sources).

-This document describes the generic installation procedure for `TFEL`.
-The following topics were created:
+This document describes the generic installation procedure for `TFEL` from the sources.
+The following topics are covered:

 - Installation on posix-compliant systems (including Linux)
 - Cross-compiling `TFEL` (Linux host, Windows target)
 - Compiling under Windows using [MINGW](http://www.mingw.org)

+The creation of binary packages are detailled [here](packages.html)

 # Posix-compliant systems